Here is a mental health consumer's personal history. The patient gets treatment or support for a mental disorder.

 In April 2019, EML agreed to a settlement with my solicitors.

 Then In October, the insurer started paying my medical bills.
-But I found out I was owed thousands of dollars!
+But I found out that was short thousands of dollars!
 In December, I revised my lawyers’ spreadsheet.
 On seeing which, the other party agreed to pay me the balance.

-In addition, in December, I also received, net of tax, payment for "incapacity" (loss of income).
+In addition, in December, I also received, net of tax, payment for "incapacity".
+That was for loss of income.